-Honesty and Integrity: Thomas W. Steinhart
+For honest and ethical appraisals, rely on Thomas W. Steinhart

-As soon as you engage Thomas W. Steinhart we'll make sure you're getting the professional service you expect along with the ethical handling of appraisals that we're known for.
+When you engage Thomas W. Steinhart we'll make sure you're getting the professional service you expect along with the ethical handling of appraisals that we're known for.